ken-kost/scrawly/feature.md

 **REQUIRED**:
 1. Use TodoWrite to create tasks from implementation checklist
 2. Update `<project_root>/notes/<number>-<name>.md` with a `## Log` section
-3. Log EVERY significant decision or discovery
+3. Log EVERY significant decision or discovery by date and time

 ### Step 3.2: Write at least one failing test
 1. Create a test in the most idiomatic place, or create a new test.